Sign Up TODAY for our FREE Newsletter for UK Residents Sign me up >

 • Exceptional circumstances such as a young person providing care to a sick or disabled relative.

-Young people aged 19 years+ on 31th August 2017 and have an Education, Health and Care Plan (EHCP) may also apply to the Bursary Fund.
+Young people aged 19 years+ and have an Education, Health and Care Plan (EHCP) may also apply to the Bursary Fund.

 Bursaries are paid up to a maximum of £1,200.